Gnipps/Carsome/README.md

 ```
 docker pull gnipps/carsome-web-scrape:latest
 ```

 ```
 docker build -t carsome-web-scrape:latest .
 ```

 ```
-docker run carsome-web-scrape:lastest
+docker run -it carsome-web-scrape:lastest /bin/bash
 ```
 web_scrape.py will be executed in the docker container and the output will be saved as `car_data.csv`
 > Note: python3 web_scrape.py is expected to return error as the code is written to run in the docker container

+### To geth the car_data.csv
-The output will be saved as `car_data.csv`
+Get inside the container and navigate to `/usr/src/app` The output will be saved as `car_data.csv`
+Download the file through **Docker Desktop**

-The image is also available in the [docker hub link](https://hub.docker.com/repository/docker/gnipps/carsome-web-scrape/)
+The image is also available in the [docker hub](https://hub.docker.com/repository/docker/gnipps/carsome-web-scrape/)

 ## Section C: Data Ingestion pipeline